Undergraduate Juniors and Seniors

 - Quarter System: 3 courses

-- One letter of recommendation, from a science professor or a counselor/premedical advisor or employer/internship recommending participation in the PMSS II program.
+- One letter of recommendation from a science professor or a counselor/premedical advisor or employer/internship recommending participation in the PMSS program.

 - Demonstrated interest in addressing issues affecting underserved populations in healthcare.